Skip to main content

 Sahawiq Sauce

-Spicy hot sauce served with Saltah, Fahsa, and grilled meats.
-Made with chili peppers, garlic, herbs.
+A hot chili sauce that comes with Saltah, Fahsa, and grilled meats.
+It's chili peppers, garlic, and herbs.

 Hulba (Fenugreek Froth)